a-lurker/a-lurker.github.io/docs/mqtt.md

 If there is no support for your device, you can create a virtual device.
 See the [Virtual Devices](https://github.com/dbochicchio/vera-VirtualDevices?tab=readme-ov-file#mqtt-support-version-30) plugin.

 ## Example MQTT handler
-This code handles some arbitrary MQTT message made use of it.
+This code handles some arbitrary MQTT message:

 This code makes use of the [Switchboard plugin](https://github.com/toggledbits/Switchboard-Vera).